This article has been reviewed by tax expert Erica Gellerman, CPA.

 While banking fees can’t be written off a personal tax return, business owners can take a deduction here.
 Banking fees include everything from fees associated with opening various accounts to those pesky ATM charges.

-Starting a business can be expensive, and rather than deducting large business loans all in one year, it’s possible to amortize costs ratably over a 180-month period.
-If you’ve ever taken out a business loan, look at the IRS webpage on amortization for a more detailed explanation of the policy, and consult with your certified public accountant to determine whether this write-off could apply to you.
+Starting a business can be expensive, while you can deduct some startup and organizational costs immediately, it’s possible to instead amortize costs ratably over a 180-month period.
+Look at the IRS webpage on amortization for a more detailed explanation of the policy, and consult with your certified public accountant to determine whether this write-off could apply to you.

 When a customer owes money to your business, sometimes working with a collections agency is the easiest way to get paid.
 While being charged money to collect what you are owed is never fun, it’s helpful to know that you can write off all expenses connected with the collection, enforcement, or settlement of debts.